 Thank you for taking on this important role.
-The National Deaf Children's Society is committed to supporting local groups to safeguard the children and young people in their care, confidently and effectively.
+The National Deaf Children's Society is committed to supporting local deaf children's societies to safeguard the children and young people in their care, confidently and effectively.

 To help do this we offer: